Chapter 3 : Attempts Seven and Eight

 “Yeah, just don’t wait up for us.”

-With that merry announcement hanging in the air, the twins stepped smartly out the back door and ran to the back of the garden, looking back only to simultaneously wave before leaping over the fence (and so the Fidelius Charm’s boundary) and disappearing with the CRACK
+With that merry announcement hanging in the air, the twins stepped smartly out the back door and ran to the back of the garden, looking back only to simultaneously wave before leaping over the fence (and so the Fidelius Charm’s boundary) and disappearing with the CRACK of Apparition.

 Beside Ginny, Mrs Weasley buried her face in her hands and began to mumble unintelligibly, whilst her daughter laughed out loud at her brothers.
 Muriel muttered something about ‘should’ve gone while we could’ under her breath, proving the twins right in their assumption that they nearly drove her out of her own Nest, although they never knew it.